Electrostatic Screening in Nanotubes: A Tubular Response Function Framework: Screened potential for model nanotubes

 with spin-degeneracy $g_s = 2$.

-At room temperature and for an electron density $n = \SI{5e13}{\cm^{-2}}$ (on the scale of what one would expect in a metallic CNT), the thermal energy $k_B T \approx \SI{25}{\meV}$ is much smaller than the Fermi level $E_F \approx \SI{150}{\meV}$ and the subband spacing (Fig.~\ref{fig2}a).
+At room temperature, the thermal energy $k_B T \approx \SI{25}{\meV}$ is much smaller than the Fermi level $E_F \approx \SI{150}{\meV}$ and the subband spacing.
 We can thus treat the system as if it was at zero temperature, so that the Fermi-Dirac distribution becomes a step function, $n_F(E) = \theta(E_F - E)$, and the integral can be computed analytically.
 For vanishing broadening $\Gamma=0$, the result is

 where the sum runs over all partially occupied bands, and $k_F(j) = \sqrt{\frac{2\me}{\hbar^2} E_F - (j/R)^2}$ denotes the Fermi wavevector corresponding to band $j$.
 At the electron density under consideration, only the lowest subband contributes.
 The resulting tubular response function within RPA, $g_{0,q,\omega=0}$ (see Eqs. \eqref{eq:Dyson-chi-2D}-\eqref{eq:RPA-tubular-response}), is depicted in Fig.~\ref{fig3}a.
-It features a cusp at $q = 2k_F$, originating from interbranch transitions from $-k_F$ to $+k_F$.
 In the long-wavelength limit $q \to 0$, the bare density response function $\chi^0_{0,q,\omega=0}$ converges to minus the finite density of states at the Fermi level $g(E_F) = \frac{2e^2}{\pi} \sum_j \frac{\me}{\hbar^2 k_F(j)}$, and therefore the tubular response function converges to 1 (Fig.~\ref{fig3}a).
-Thus, the quasi-1D electron gas in RPA-renormalisation screens the ion potential exponentially at large distances.
-The screened ion potential is, furthermore, almost identical to the one corresponding to ideal metallic screening for our choice of the electron density (Fig.~\ref{fig3}b,c).
+At $q = 2k_F$, the tubular response function features a cusp, originating from interbranch transitions from $-k_F$ to $+k_F$.
+This gives rise to Friedel oscillations in the screened potential (Fig.~\ref{fig3}b,c).